 Grandma Palmer LOVED the circus.
-Every fall, Ringling Brothers and Barnum & Bailey Circus would come to Salt Lake, and Grandpa would buy tickets and take our whole family.
+So every fall, when Ringling Brothers and Barnum & Bailey Circus came to Salt Lake, Grandpa would buy tickets and take our whole family.
 As advertised, it truly was the Greatest (and, in retrospect…perhaps the strangest) Show on Earth!
 Our annual pilgrimage to the circus was one of my favorite and most anticipated annual outings.

 As we drove home, we would always talk about what our favorite thing was about the circus, and without fail, somebody would say: “How the heck did they get those elephants to do that??”